 Ease of Everyday Use

 This model has a low loading height and does not require removal of wheels.
-Loading bikes with traditional front triangles are relatively easy, but loading small bikes, full suspension bikes, or other bikes with non-traditional front triangles is frustrating, to say the least, and in some cases impossible.
+Loading bikes with traditional front triangles is relatively easy, but loading small bikes, full suspension bikes, or other bikes with non-traditional front triangles is frustrating and in some cases impossible.
 The cradles are not adjustable on the horizontal supports like the ones used by the Thule Apex Swing 4-Bike, making spacing bikes difficult.
 The straps used to secure the bikes are nylon with plastic buckles and are impossible to get tight enough to prevent excessive movement.
 Allen recommends the use of a strap (not included) to secure the bikes to the bottom bracket to prevent movement.
-This is another step that decreases ease of use while increasing the likelihood your bikes will be damaged in transport.
+This is another step that decreases ease of use while increasing the contact points and the likelihood your bikes could be damaged in transport.

 Ease of Removal and Storage

-The Deluxe 4 uses the bicycle frame as the primary point of attachment.
-Not as versatile as tray style hitch mount racks like the Thule T2 Classic or the Kuat NV, it ranges from difficult to impossible to attach many full suspension frames or frames with unique front triangle configurations on the Allen Deluxe.
+The Deluxe 4 holds bikes on its support arms on small cradles that attach to the top tube of the frame limiting its versatility.
+Not as versatile as platform-style hitch mount racks like the Thule T2 Classic or the Kuat NV, it ranges from difficult to impossible to attach many full suspension frames or frames with unique front triangle configurations on the Allen Deluxe.
 Four sets of mounting cradles are attached to the horizontal support arms, but we were hard pressed to find any combination of four bikes that would fit on the rack without serious bike-to-bike contact that would cause damage to the vehicle in motion.

 Ease of Assembly